 Second, we have studied a generalization of our mathematical model and methodology and showed that it can be applied in several important disciplines.
 In particular, our approach has applications in manufacturing, machine learning, clustering, pattern recognition, and statistics.

 - Fattahi, A., Dasu, S., Ahmadi, R. (2018) The Weighted Non-Negative Least-Squares Problem with Implicitly Characterized Points.
 Operations Research.
 Accepted.
 Download.

 Third, we have modeled, analyzed, and solved the problem of determining parts’ capacities.
 Additionally, we have provided estimates for the variability of parts’ capacities, interdependency between the different parts, and joint capacities for multiple parts.

 - Fattahi, A., Dasu, S., Ahmadi, R. (2018) Mass Customization and the Parts’ Capacity Planning Problem.
-1st Major revision submitted to Operations Research.
+1st major revision submitted to Operations Research.
+Download.